Palm Springs and Riverside County Property Taxes

 Total Estimated Tax: $6,100

 If your Palm Springs home is your primary place of residence, $7,000 is deducted off of the assessed value of your property, which means that you’d be paying approximately $90 less per year.
 Alternatively, if you are a veteran or a disabled veteran, you can expect a $4,000 or a $111,000 deduction respectively depending upon your personal situation.

 In California, there are Community Facilities Districts or Mello-Roos, which are specially designated districts that are established by local governments in the State to help gain additional funds to make payments on the principal and interest amounts on Government issued bonds that help pay for much needed public infrastructure.
 These public services might include streets, sewage and drainage systems, schools, police services, public parks, and other vital pieces of public infrastructure.

 To find out if your prospective home is in a Mello-Roos zone, please email me, Palm Springs REALTORⓇ Geoffrey Moore.
-As an experienced and trustworthy real estate special in Palm Springs, Geoffrey will be able to get you the answers you need to ensure that you are an educated home buyer.
+As an experienced and trustworthy real estate agent in Palm Springs and throughout Riverside County, I will be able to get you the answers you need to ensure that you are an educated home buyer.